redsteep/dfinity-icp-governor/README.md

 Governor is a canister and a frontend for a single DAO management Dapp

+## Overview

+* Principals can create a proposal when having enough tokens above the DAO-wide threshold
+* Principals can cast a vote on a proposal when having any tokens, there's no voting threshold
+* Voting weight for each principal equals to it's token balance
+* Principals can schedule an execute of a proposal that reaches a quorum for a DAO

 ## Prerequisites

 This project requires an installation of: